maneeshapitluru06-dev/Synchronous-FIFO/README.md

 ## 🧪 Verification

-The design was verified using a Verilog testbench in Xilinx Vivado.
+The design was verified using a Verilog testbench in Xilinx Vivado 2020.2.

 The testbench verifies: